chenc17/sudoku/python/README.md

 **Output:**

 - On the screen: If the puzzle is solvable, a solution will be displayed.
-Otherwise, FILL_IN will be displayed.
 - In the folder: If the puzzle is solvable, a solved puzzle will be written to a new file.
 If ```puzzle.txt``` is provided, the solution will be found at ```puzzle_solution.txt```.

 ## Generating Puzzles: